From $129(includes all supplies) or $99(regular tickets)

 Wearable Tech: Create Your Own Interactive Accessories

-Are you a fashion designer want to incorporate technology in your garments?
-Do you wonder how to embed circuits and sensors in your garments?
-This is an introductory course for fashion designers and students to gain basics understanding of electricity and circuits.
+Are you a fashion designer who wants to incorporate technology in your garments?
+Do you wonder how to embed circuits and sensors in your designs?
+This is an introductory course for fashion designers and students to gain a basic understanding of electricity and circuits.

 Nitcha Fame Tothong - Nitcha Fame Tothong is a visual artist/ animator/ creative technologist.
 Her works explore contemporary technology’s impact on daily life.
 She also has extensive background in music industry and indie music scene in Thailand.
 From producing album artwork to directing music video. website: http://nitchafa.me/

 the Metropolitan Exchange, 33 Flatbush Ave, 4th Floor, Brooklyn, New York, 11217 (Map)

 This workshop will teach students to create interactive accessories.
 You can choose from making a light-up biking glove or light-up hat as a starter project.
 We will walk everyone through each step from learning conductive materials, sewable LEDS, DIY sensors to finalizing their soft circuit design.
 By the end of the class, each student will be able to take their finished project home and hopefully use it for running or biking during the night.

 Sewing equipments if needed.
 Needles, threads, zippers, scissors.
 Instructor will supply one sewing machine.

 - A pair of light gloves with any color or any type of hats students feel comfortable to sew on

 It’s $30.05 per person for all the supplies.
 You could choose to purchase our exclusive ticket $129(includes all of the following supplies) or regular ticket $99(without supplies)